CHAPTER Eng

 Retake the NCEES Examination” each time up to the allowable 2 attempts.

-The applicant shall provide the following information on the
+shall provide the following information on the “Application to Retake the NCEES

 (1) Applicant’s full legal name;